Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links

 The authors would like to express their sincere gratitude to Marco Maculan for very enlightening conversations on the notion of the multiplicity of a divisor.
 We also thank Rapha\"el Alexandre, Elisha Falbel, Antonin Guilloux, Michael Heusener, Tomoki Mihara, and Gauthier Ponsinet for useful discussions and references.

-L.B. is partially funded by the Research Training Group 2491 ``Fourier Analysis and Spectral Theory'', University of G\"ottingen.
-A.T. has been supported by a grant from the Simons Foundation (\#708778).
-J.U. has been partially supported by JSPS KAKENHI Grant Number JP19K14538 respectively.
+This paper has been written while L.\,B. was partially funded by the Research Training Group 2491 ``Fourier Analysis and Spectral Theory'', University of G\"ottingen.
+A.\,T. has been supported by a grant from the Simons Foundation (\#708778).
+J.\,U. has been partially supported by JSPS KAKENHI Grant Numbers JP19K14538 and JP23K12969.